jcowey/P3/OJS/help.md

 - Make sure that all HTMLs and PDFs are doing what they should do.
   - https://digi.ub.uni-heidelberg.de/editionService/viewer/pylon/89306
   - https://gitlab.ub.uni-heidelberg.de/verlag/xmlworkflow_zs_pylon/-/tree/main/pdf
-- Now check that all the XML files are in
+- Now check that all the XML files are in (this should happen automatically within the system)
 - https://gitlab.ub.uni-heidelberg.de/verlag/xmlworkflow_zs_pylon/-/tree/main/converted
 - Now transfer all
   - XML files to your desktop (choose "Download this directory" "zip")